Model Editing at Scale leads to Gradual and Catastrophic Forgetting: Methods, Models and Datasets

-In this paper, we evaluate two most popular and best performing knowledge editing methods in literature - Rank-One Memory Editing (ROME) \cite{ROME} and Mass-Editing Memory in a Transformer (MEMIT) \cite{MEMIT}.
-We evaluate these models on the CounterFact dataset \cite{ROME}, which contains 21,919 counterfactual statements.
+Knowledge editing is usually evaluated on two datasets - the zsRE (zero-shot relation extraction) dataset \cite{zsre} and the CounterFact dataset \cite{ROME}.
+The zsRE dataset contains facts in the form of question-answer (QA) pairs created from Wikipedia.
+A key distinction between zsRE and CounterFact datasets is that zsRE contains true facts, which are easier for the model to learn, whereas CounterFact contains counterfactual examples where the new target has lower probability when compared to the original answer \cite{ROME}.
+Examples from these datasets can be seen in Table \ref{table:dataset}, which highlights another key difference between the two datasets.
+The queries in the zsRE dataset are present in the form of questions whereas for the CounterFact dataset, the queries are in the form of a prompt and is followed by an answer, which is a more natural formulation for base language models as they are trained to complete a sentence.

+To check for the applicability of the zsRE dataset for editing base models, we first edit a fact in the QA format (as shown in Table \ref{table:dataset}), and then evaluate the success of the edit by prompting the question in a text completion format ("The architect of Villa Kampen is" ).
+We find that the model is unable to produce the correct answer in approximately 70\% scenarios when prompted in a text completion format after successful edits in the QA format.
+This shows that facts edited using the zsRE dataset do not become a part of the text generation process (details in Appendix \ref{sec:appendix:zsre}).
+We thus choose the CounterFact dataset for our experiments.

+The CounterFact dataset contains 21,919 counterfactual statements.
 Each datapoint in the dataset is a triplet of the type \texttt{(subject, relation, object)}.
 The dataset is created such that the target object is less likely than the original object in the relation triplet.
-This makes each datapoint in the dataset much harder to edit.
-In this preprint, we perform all experiments on GPT-2XL \cite{gpt-2} due to computational constraints.
-These experiments will be expanded to other models in future iterations of the paper.
+CounterFact is thus also a more difficult dataset \cite{ROME} as we are going against the knowledge of the model, which is exactly what we do when we edit or inject facts in a model.